 Having said that, if you caused the injury through gross misconduct, willful recklessness, intoxication, or illegal activities, then exceptions apply, and you will not be covered.

 Rome Workers Compensation Lawyer Near Me (404) 888-8888

 Workers’ Compensation Requirements

-The Georgia State Board of Workers’ Compensation states that all employers in Georgia are required to have workers’ compensation insurance if they have three or more regular employees (including part-time, full time, minors, and illegal workers).
+The Georgia State Board of Workers’ Compensation (SBWC) states that all employers in Georgia are required to have workers’ compensation insurance if they have three or more regular employees (including part-time, full-time, minors, and illegal workers).

 An Employee Handbook is available from the Georgia State Board of Workers’ Compensation to explain the system and the benefits that are available to you when you’ve suffered a workplace injury or illness.
-Among the benefits available are medical coverage, reimbursement for lost wages, and death benefits to survivors in the event of your death from a workplace injury/illness.
+Among the benefits available are medical coverage, reimbursement for lost wages, and death benefits to survivors in the event of a fatal workplace accident.

 Medical coverage addresses all of your medical expenses which are deemed reasonable and necessary for your treatment and recovery.
 Hospital stays, surgeries, physical therapy, rehabilitation, prescriptions, and doctor appointments are all included in this.
 However, you are only covered if you seek treatment from authorized physicians.
 A list will be provided to you by your employer or the workers’ compensation insurance coverage provider.

 Reimbursement for lost wages will apply if you miss more than seven days of work, though you will only be paid for those first seven days if you miss more than 21 days.
 The number of your benefits will be based on 2/3 of your average weekly pay.
 You will be able to receive these benefits for up to 400 weeks until you return to work or indefinitely if the injury was catastrophic.